zhenging/hist207b/notes/12_cold_war/outline.md

 **Why is Poland so important at Yalta?**
 + Symbolic importance.
 (War begins in Poland)
 + Test cast of the Atlantic Charter Promise.
-+ FDR & Churchill $\To$ Self-determination.
++ FDR & Churchill --> Self-determination.
 There must be free election.
 + In Poland, Stalin wants Communist Government that is friendly to USSR.
 Poland is also a buffer zone between USSR and western Europe.

 **Result of free election in Poland?**